mbernste/mbernste.github.io/_posts/2025-12-21-attention.md

 "Keys", "Queries", "Values"?
 A note on terminology
 --------------------------------------------------

-A natural question when first learning this topic is why the $Q$, $K$, and $V$ matrices are referred to as "queries", "keys", and "values".
+A natural question when first learning this topic is: Why are the $Q$, $K$, and $V$ matrices referred to as "queries", "keys", and "values"?
 Where do these terms come from?
-It turns out, these terms were introduced by Vaswani *et al.* (2017) based on analogy they made between the attention layer and database systems.
+The answer is that these terms were introduced by Vaswani *et al.* (2017) in their original paper based on an analogy they made between the attention layer and database systems.

 To make this analogy concrete, let's say we have a database of music files (say .mp3 files) where each file is associated with a title encoded as a string.
 Here we'll call the titles "keys" and the sound files "values".
 Each key is associated with a value.